By Hannah Morse

-Just 4 hours away from the big city of Tokyo is the small getaway town Kusatsu located in the middle of nature and away from all the skyscrapers and loudness of the city.
+Just four hours from the big city of Tokyo is the small getaway town Kusatsu; located in the middle of nature and away from all the skyscrapers and clamor of the city.

-There are two main ways to get there: by Train or by JR bus, we choose going by bus due to the fact that the price was lower, a total of 6,360 both ways was the price for the ticket, leaving from Shinjuku Station and arriving to Kusatsu Bus Terminal.
+There are two main ways to get there: by train or by JR bus.
+We chose to go by bus due to the fact that the price was lower.
+The ticket was just a total of 6,360 both ways, leaving Shinjuku Station and arriving at Kusatsu Bus Terminal.

-On our arrival to Kusatsu all the main hotels are at a walking distance from the station so there is no need to take train, bus or taxi to the main resorts here.
+On our arrival at Kusatsu, all the main hotels were walking distance from the station so there was no need to take a train, bus, or taxi to any of the main resorts.

-After arriving we walked to the Yubatake the hot water field symbol of Kusatsu, which is a good idea to walk around to see the color fo the water and the many food and souvenir stores around that area.
+After arriving, we walked to the yubatake (the hot water field symbol of Kusatsu).
+It's a good idea to walk around to see the color of the water and the many food and souvenir shops around the area.

-There a couple of restaurants as well as snack stores around so if you go hungry it is the best spot to eat and just wander around.
+There are a couple of restaurants, as well as snack stores, around so if you get hungry you can eat and just wander around.

-Another of the main activities that people do there is soaking their feet in the several ashiyu located around the area, a good choice to relax after a long trip!
+Another of the main activities that people do in Kusatsu is soaking their feet in one of the several ashiyu (foot bath) located in the area.
+A good choice to relax after a long trip!

-Nothing compares to taking a hot bath in one of the many onsens hotels normally offer to their guests, putting on a Yukata and going to eat a freshly made dinner, which in my opinion is a huge amount of fresh and healthy food.
+Nothing compares to taking a hot bath at one of the many onsens that hotels offer, wearing a yukata, and going to eat a freshly made dinner, which in my experience was a huge amount of fresh and healthy food.

-After that you can either relax for a while in your room or, what I recommend the most is going to walk again at night and look at the illumination of the Yubatake, which is a completely different scenery than from the day view, and totally worth it.
+After that, you can either relax for a while in your room or--what I recommend--go on a walk at night and admire the illumination of the yubatake.
+It's a completely different scene than from the daytime view and totally worth it.

-To summarize if you like onsens or want to try them going to Kusatsu is the best choice, there are a several bathhouses to choose from, but staying at a onset resort would be the ideal choice, taking as many baths as you want and enjoying the delicious food traditional of this onset resorts is a different experience to have outside the big cities.
+To summarize, if you like onsens or want to try them, then going to Kusatsu is the best choice.
+There are several bathhouses to choose from but staying at an onsen resort would be the ideal choice.
+Enjoying as many baths as you want and delicious traditional food of an onsen resort is a great experience to have outside of the usual big-city destinations.